JnyJny/SimpleCPU/README.md

 these functions).
 The `CALL` and `RET` instructions together help implement what is usually called a function call.

-Other instructions will update the contents of various registers, depending on the instruction.
+Other instructions implement simple arithmetic operations, moving values between registers, a variety of load instructions and printing values to the console.
+All of these instructions are representative of the types of instructions found in most _real_ CPU architecures.

 #### Go Back and Do It Again